evillemez/javelin/README.md

 # Javelin.js #

 An open source game engine for the web.
-Built with [cannon.js](), [three.js](), and potentially others.
+Built with [cannon.js](http://schteppe.github.com/cannon.js/), [three.js](https://github.com/mrdoob/three.js/), and potentially others.

 Why?
 Cause I thought it would be a fun project.

-> Note: As this is just a perosnal experiment at the moment, don't use it for anything serious, but feel free to contribute if you are so inclined!
+> Note: As this is just a personal experiment at the moment, don't use it for anything serious, but feel free to contribute if you are so inclined!

 ## Overview ##

-Javelin is a component-based game engine that can be deployed in the browser, and on the server with [node.js]().
+Javelin is a component-based game engine that can be deployed in the browser, and on the server with [node.js](http://nodejs.org/).

 As it is component-based, other libraries can be substituted for the ones provide with the default implementation.
-For example, if you wanted to make a 2D game using [Box2d](), an engine plugin could be written for that, and you could then use the Box2D api in your game object scripts.
+For example, if you wanted to make a 2D game using [Box2d](http://code.google.com/p/box2dweb/), an engine plugin could be written for that, and you could then use the Box2D api in your game object scripts.

 > Note: while this meant to be deployed in a browser, I am only interested in developing for Chrome and V8.
 When other browsers actually implement the necessary APIs, it may change.